Turn Your Bedroom Into a Bougie Hotel Suite in 10 Easy Steps

 1. Upgrade Your Bedding Situation—Immediately

-You know, there’s really no getting around this one.
+There’s really no getting around this one.
 Hotel rooms have that dreamy vibe mostly because of the bed.
-Seriously, it’s always crisp, cloud-like, and just impossibly comfortable.
-A huge part of that magic is in the linens!
+It’s always crisp, cloud-like, and just impossibly comfortable.
 If you want to replicate that luxurious feeling at home, you definitely need to pay attention to what you’re sleeping on.

-First off, you’re going to want some white percale or sateen sheets with at least a 400-thread count.
-Trust me, the smoothness feels incredible against your skin.
-Pair those with a fluffy down or down-alternative comforter for that cozy, enveloping warmth that feels like a hug.
-And here’s a little secret: you should have at least four pillows, two soft ones to sink into and two firmer ones for support.
-It may sound like overkill, but once you experience the pillow situation in a nice hotel, you’ll understand the appeal!
+You’re going to want some white percale or sateen sheets with at least a 400-thread count.
+Pair those with a fluffy down or down-alternative comforter.
+You should have at least four pillows, two soft ones to sink into and two firmer ones for support.
+It may sound like overkill, but once you experience the pillow situation in a nice hotel!

-Also, don’t underestimate the power of a cushy mattress topper, it can really change your sleeping game.
+Don’t underestimate the power of a cushy mattress topper.
 It adds that extra layer of comfort that makes you feel like you’re floating.
-Finally, let’s talk about presentation: a tightly tucked duvet or coverlet gives your bed that polished hotel look.
+A tightly tucked duvet or coverlet gives your bed that polished hotel look.

-I personally use this cooling cotton sheet set (and yes, I still love it even in the chilly winter months), and I can’t tell you how much this plush mattress topper has changed my sleep quality.
-Just remember to think in layers and textures to create an inviting space!
+I personally use this Bedsure cooling cotton sheet set shown below (and yes, I still love it even in the chilly winter months).
 Oh, and you’ve got to try that little fold-down sheet trick that hotels do.
 Make it a daily habit!
 Yes, even if nobody else sees it but you!
+If you only do one thing from this list, make it this, and you can find the best bedding options I’ve found on Amazon here.

 2. Banish Clutter (Or at Least Fake It)

 Luxury never looks chaotic.
+I don’t have less stuff than anyone else, it’s just not sitting out staring at me.
 Hotel rooms are so appealing because they’re minimal without being cold.
 A great rule?
 If it doesn’t serve a purpose or spark joy, hide it.

 Quick fixes: